-In December 2013, the Company entered into a Facilities Agreement with certain institutional investors providing for senior secured Term Loan Facilities (see Key Terms of Original Facilities Agreement below).
+In December 2013, the Company entered into a Facilities Agreement with certain institutional investors providing for senior secured Term Loan facilities (see Key Terms of Original Facilities Agreement below).

 In July 2016, the Company executed the Fourth Amendment that amended the terms of the Facilities Agreement (see Key Terms of the Fourth Amendment below).
-As a result of the Fourth Amendment, the Company is not required to make interest payments (including interest previously owing) on the Term Loan Facilities, nor make payments under the deferred obligation, other than in connection with the Waterfall Distribution.
-Upon execution of the amendment, the Company made a principal repayment of \$12 million on the Term Loan Facilities and withdrew \$9.7 million from a reserve account required under the terms of the amended Facilities Agreement.
+As a result of the Fourth Amendment, the Company is not required to make interest payments (including interest previously owing) on the Term Loan, other than in connection with the Waterfall Distribution.
+Upon execution of the amendment, the Company made a principal repayment of \$12 million on the Term Loan and withdrew \$9.7 million from a reserve account required under the terms of the amended Facilities Agreement.